perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 Suppose we wanted more control over the default labels that `&part` uses for its return values.
-For example, suppose we wanted to be able to prompt the user for the appropriate defaults â before the program runs.
+For example, suppose we wanted to be able to prompt the user for the appropriate defaults — before the program runs.

 The default value for an optional parameter can be any valid Perl expression whose result is compatible with the type of the parameter.
 We